nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 Light level
    The light level decides the output light level sent to the controlled Light Lightness Server.
    Each state has a configurable light level, and the output light level will be the light level of the current state, with linear transitions between the states.
-   By default, the Standby state sets the light level to 0%, the On state 100%, and the Prolong state 50%.
+   The default light level values per state are:

+   * Standby state - 0%
+   * On state - 100%
+   * Prolong state - 50%

 Target illuminance level
    Each state has a configurable target illuminance level, which is used as input to the :ref:`bt_mesh_light_ctrl_srv_reg_readme`.
    The target illuminance level decides the ambient illuminance the regulator should try to achieve, as measured by illuminance sensors nearby.
-   Just like the light level, the target illuminance always matches the configured target illuminance for the current state, with linear transitions between the states.
+   Just like with the light level, the target illuminance always matches the configured target illuminance for the current state, with linear transitions between the states.

 External event triggers
 -----------------------